codewyuu/yuvy/README.md

 Passwords are encrypted before storage.<br/>

 Retrieve Passwords:<br/>
-Users can search for stored credentials using the website name.
+Users can search for stored credentials using the website name.<br/>
 Decrypted credentials are displayed in a secure manner.<br/>

 Encryption:<br/>